The Impact of the Mortgage Market Review on the Older Borrower

 And the figures speak volumes.
 In Q1 2014, just before the introduction of the MMR, just 45 customers used equity release to pay down their interest-only mortgage.
 By Q4 2015, this number hit 775 – the highest quarterly total to date.
 The amount owed on interest-only mortgages has also risen by £11,000, from £55,397 to £66,035 in just one year.

-According to recent data from the CML, 3 million people had interest-only mortgages outstanding in 2014.
+According to data from the Council of Mortgage Lenders (CML), 3 million people had interest-only mortgages outstanding in 2014.
 For older borrowers who are unable to go down the traditional route of remortgaging, this is quite literally a ticking time-bomb.